-The workshops follow a highly successful guest lecture from Ben - PA's head of data analysis - at the department's International Journalism Week in November 2016.
+The workshops follow a highly successful guest lecture from Ben - PA's head of data analysis - at the school's International Journalism Week in November 2016.
 As well as his role with the PA, Ben is widely known for his popular Experimental 361 blog, which applies data analysis and visualisation techniques to professional football.

-The department's Dr Lada Price, who organised the week, said: "We are absolutely delighted to announce our new data journalism workshops led by the Press Association data team.
+The school's Dr Lada Price, who organised the week, said: "We are absolutely delighted to announce our new data journalism workshops led by the Press Association data team.
 We want to show to our students that working with data is not scary or intimidating.
 Ben and Ian will teach student useful techniques that will help them in their daily news reporting.

 An absorbing experience